Sachin12054/Sachin12054/README.md

 ### 🎓 About Me

 - 🎓 B.Tech in Computer Science & Engineering (AI Specialization)
-- 📚 Final Year at Amrita University
+- 📚 Third Year at Amrita University
 - 🤖 Passionate about AI, ML, Web, OCR, and Cloud
 - 🌱 Always learning & building real-world AI tools
 - 💡 Creator of AI-powered expense apps, RNA tools, EMG detectors, and more